 Our mission is to change lives through education.
-We will continue to fulfil our mission by working with the local community, through our work with the Early Learning Initiative and through providing a significant range of access routes to education for students of all types.
+We will continue to fulfil our mission by working with the local community, through our work with the Early Learning Initiative and by providing a significant range of access routes to education for students of all types.
+This work has become even more necessary as Covid-19 has significantly deepened disadvantage and educational poverty in the inner-city communities where ELI provides services.

 We will continue to develop through industry and academic engagement and accreditation initiatives, faculty and curriculum development and partnerships with industry.
-Notwithstanding the capacity constraints and funding considerations noted, we will strategically grow our numbers on existing programmes.
+Our provision of higher education will continue to be of the highest standard, relevant to the needs of the learner and the economy.